How to set up Touch ID, Face ID, or PIN code lock in Dashlane

 This does not apply if you selected the first option when you enabled Two-Factor Authentication in Dashlane, and thus only need a code when you add a new device to your account.

 You can set a timer to your app so that it locks automatically after a certain period of inactivity.
 This is especially useful if your phone is stolen and you want to make sure no one can access your data.
 You can choose a time between 10 seconds and 10 minutes.
-After this time period, you will have to use either Touch ID or your PIN code to unlock it.
+After this time period, you will have to use Touch ID, Face ID, or your PIN code to unlock it.
 You could also disable this by selecting Never, but we don't recommend this setting as it's not perfectly secure.